4TRXIA/4TRXIA.github.io/_posts/2023-03-23-Hackthebox-ctf-2023.md

 I've come to understand during this short experience - there's nothing quite like a live CTF.
 I hope to continue doing CTFs in future, at least, as much as time allows.

 (Will be adding more over time).
-- **Posts Added:** trapped source, persistence, plaintext tleasure, alien cradle, extraterrestrial persistence, initialise connection
+- **Posts Added:** trapped source, persistence, plaintext tleasure, alien cradle, extraterrestrial persistence, initialise connection, questionnaire
-- **Posts to follow:** getting started, initialise connection, questionnaire, critical flight, debut, and timed transmission
+- **Posts to follow:** getting started, initialise connection, critical flight, debut, and timed transmission

 ## Warmup